haraldsteinlechner/LearnOpenGL/src/8.guest/2024/8.stereo/Readme.md

         }
     ```

-    Pass it to the shader:
+    Next, pass the position to the shader and encode whether the cursor is valid in the `w` comonent:
     ```
             ourShader.setVec4("cursorPos", glm::vec4(worldPos.x, worldPos.y, worldPos.z, depth != 1.0 ?
 1.0f : 0.0f));
     ```

-    In the shader one can use procedural methods for creating a visual cursor representation.
-I used smooth interpolation to prevent shader aliasing as such:
+    In the shader one can use procedural methods for creating a visual cursor representation e.g. by changing the fragment color if it is within the cusor range.
+Here, i used smooth interpolation to prevent shader aliasing as such:
     ```
     FragColor = texture(texture_diffuse1, TexCoords);